MaibornWolff/codecharta/analysis/import/CodeMaatImporter/README.md

 # CodeMaatImporter

 Generates visualisation data from CodeMaat Temporal Coupling CSV data with header.
-You can find the analizing tool on GitHub https://github.com/adamtornhill/code-maat
+You can find the analysing tool on GitHub https://github.com/adamtornhill/code-maat

 ## Usage